-If your doctor recommends it, there are ways to lose weight safely.
+Weight loss is not the answer to every health problem, but if your doctor recommends it, there are tips to help you lose weight safely.
 A steady weight loss of 1 to 2 pounds per week is recommended for the most effective long-term weight management.

-That said, many eating plans leave you feeling hungry or unsatisfied.
+That said, many eating plans designed to help you lose weight leave you feeling hungry or unsatisfied, or they cut out major food groups and are not sustainable.
 These are major reasons why you might find it hard to stick to a healthier eating plan.

-Here are some ways to lose weight that employ healthy eating, potentially lower carbs, and that aim to:
+Here are some science-backed tips to help you lose weight that include healthy eating, choosing carbs carefully, and that aim to:

-- improve your metabolic health at the same time
+- help improve your metabolic health at the same time

 When you do that, your hunger levels go down, and you generally end up eating fewer calories (